cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 <!-- TODO: Review whether these types can be further reduced or simplified -->
 <!-- TODO: RootStorePersistentCache type -->

-In contrast to `MultiStore`, `RootStore` doesn't allow to dynamically mount sub-stores or provide an arbitrary backing DB for individual sub-stores.

 NOTE: modules will be able to use a special commitment and their own DBs.
-For example: a module which will use ZK proofs for state can store and commit this proof in the `RootStore` (usually as a single record) and manage the specialized store privately or using the `SC` low level interface.
+For example: a module which will use ZK proofs for state can store and commit this proof in the `MultiStore` (usually as a single record) and manage the specialized store privately or using the `SC` low level interface.

 #### Compatibility support